dktr0/WebDirt/README.md

 You can preload a given sample (name and number) into WebDirt's sample bank to make sure it is available for immediate use:
 ```
+var fileName = webDirt.getFilename("mySample",7);
-webDirt.sampleBank.load("name",7); // to preload the 8th sample in the sample folder indexed by 'name'
+webDirt.sampleBank.load(fileName); // to preload the 8th sample in the sample folder indexed by 'name'
 ```

-For running test.html in Chrome, open Chrome with tags:

-OS X:  open -a 'Google Chrome' --args -allow-file-access-from-files

-Windows:  C:\ ... \Application\chrome.exe --allow-file-access-from-files

-More info soon!!
+The best places for questions and discussion about WebDirt is the #estuary channel at https://chat.toplap.org or the Estuary Google group at https://groups.google.com/forum/#!forum/estuary.